Skip to contents

 Rendering guidelines used by this function:

-• Each polygon is rendered in order, and in series.
+• Each polygon is rendered in order, and in series, with no parallelization.

 Rendering options recognized in jp@polygons: